SMARTlab-Purdue/ros2-foxy-wearable-biosensors/ros2-foxy-wearable-biosensors/README.md

 </p>

 Each package node follows a generalized structure as above figure.
 We categorized sensor data into three major types, using ROS 2 standard messages and separated per node.
 Hardware data indicates current battery levels and Bluetooth signal strength.
 Nodes publish raw data in real-time, with sampling rates based on the individual biosensor hardware specifications.
-Chunk data, collected per node with predefined lengths, provide end-users with a framework for downstream processing (e.g., feature engineering and \ac{ML} applications).
+Chunk data, collected per node with predefined lengths, provide end-users with a framework for downstream processing (e.g., feature engineering and Machine learning applications).

 # Generalized ROS2 Parameters
 In each sensor node, there are three ROS 2 parameters: _Chuck_Enable_, _Chunk_Length_, _Sensor_Enable_.